codi-Andre/codi-Andre/README.md

 ---

 "We are what we do repeatedly.
-Excellence, therefore, is not an act but a habit." **Aristotle**.:classical*building:*
+Excellence, therefore, is not an act but a habit." **Aristotle**. 🏛️

 ---